janik6n/astro-paper-new-article/README.md

 Parameters:

 - blogPath: Path to markdown files for blog (this should not require changes).
 - contentPath: Path to local images etc. for blog articles (this should not require changes).
-Scaffolding will create a directory in here, with date as name, e.g. `2023-04-05`.
+Scaffolding will create a directory in here, defaulting to date (see below parameter)
+- contentSubDirectory: `date` or `slug`.
+Option date will create `2023-04-08` and `slug` will use *the article name slug* as directory name (e.g. "Demo article" > `demo-article`).
 - author: Author's name.
 - defaultOgImage: Default OG image to be used.
 - proposedTags: Which tags are selectable while scaffolding.